Cybex Sirona M Car Seat: Full Review

 Also unique about the Cybex car seats is the use of their Linear Side Impact Protection, which includes clever side impact absorbers that you can pull out on each side (pull it out as far as you can), which helps absorb energy in the event of a side impact (of course, this is in conjuction with the existing EPS energy-absorbing foam and structural side impact protection the seat also has).
 In our testing, we really liked these two innovative features.
 We also liked that there are magnets on each side so you can put the harness buckles and straps out of the way to the side when not in use.
 We also liked its very wide range of headrest and harness adjustments that were easy to use - the recline goes really far both ways, which is great if your back seat has a funky incline.
 The harness pads were amazing and thick, and they had this great rubbery backing on them to help hold them in place on even a wiggly baby's shoulders.
 Plus a detachable cup holder, super comfy and easy-to-clean fabric, and high overall build quality.
 So why isn't it higher on our list?
 Well, we love the tech, that's for sure.

 But, we also thought it had some big limitations.
 First is the restricted rear-facing weight range, only going up to 40 pounds.
 Second is that it's only compatible with vehicles model years 2008 and newer.
-Third, it isn't a steel or magnesium reinforced frame.
+Third, it doesn't have a steel or magnesium reinforced frame.
 Also some little things - the cup holder was hard for even toddlers to reach, the bottom harness straps fell on the thighs in a funny place (lower down on the leg than most others), the bucket-style deep seat was sometimes hard to pull baby in/out of, and it's very wide making it not a great candidate for fitting more than two car seats or people in the back.
 So for about $330 that's a lot of limitations to keep in mind.
 Interested?
 You can check it the Cybex Sirona M SensorSafe 2.0 here.